 How much should a 9-month-old sleep?

-A 9-month-old’s daily schedule might look something like this.
+A 9-month-old’s daily schedule might look something like this:

-- Take baby to her nine-month checkup.
-(No vaccines.
-Yay!)
+- Take baby to their nine-month checkup.

 - Schedule baby’s 12-month checkup.